For example, success might be building a steady income from real estate that you can live off. Or it could be simply earning that first million.

 Your Real Estate goals shouldn't detract from other aspects of your life.
 You need to make sure you retain a good balance between your personal, work, physical and investments.

-The largest and most difficult task is to define you central goal.
+The largest and most difficult task is to define your central goal.
 This should be a long term large goal that helps drive all your smaller more immediate goals.

 For example, you might have your heart utterly set on retirement at a set age to your own property in Italy.
 Now you know you will need to invest in property in Italy and start taking the steps along that road.
 You also know that you have an overall timeline to achieve the financial and familial goals that are important to this ultimate goal.

-As dull as it may seem, flair and spontaneity are rarely the key to success when it comes to investment.
+As dull as it may seem, flair and spontaneity are rarely the keys to success when it comes to investment.

 The key is having processes and management systems that work for you.
 Processes are the step by step actions that, when outlined can be completed by anyone, with the same results.

 Everything from a list of day to day tasks, a calendar of events to knowing who, in your book of contacts to call to fix a problem.
-There are plenty of softwares that you can use to make this a whole lot easier.
+There is plenty of software that you can use to make this a whole lot easier.

 Related Article: The Benefits of Software and Automation in Property Management

-Having processes in place to deal with any and all situations and problems that are thrown your way, means you will never flounder in the face of new challenges.
+Having processes in place to deal with any situations and problems that are thrown your way, means you will never flounder in the face of new challenges.

-Once you have systems in place, then you need to start optimising them, trim the fat, cut down expenses and save yourself time.
+Once you have systems in place, then you need to start optimizing them, trim the fat, cut down expenses and save yourself time.

 It's also important to note that with current technological changes the best way of doing things is unlikely to remain the same.
-New software and tech will influence how you optimise your processes.
+New software and tech will influence how you optimize your processes.

 What may have been an efficient state of the art system last year could be obsolete next year.

-Constantly review your processes, ask yourself: is there a faster way to do this? or a better way to organise those?
+Constantly review your processes, ask yourself: is there a faster way to do this? or a better way to organize those?
 Constantly aim for improvement and you'll get improvement.